GChristensen/enso-portable/readme.md

 #### Known Issues

-* The trigger key will not show the command line if Windows Taskbar is under the focus.
+* The trigger key will not show the command line if Windows Taskbar or Windows Task Manager is under the focus.

 #### Change Log